datajoint/datajoint-tutorials/README.md

 # DataJoint interactive tutorial with GitHub Codespace

-Interactive tutorials on the DataJoint framework, in python.
+Interactive tutorials on the DataJoint framework, in Python.
 Throughout this set of tutorials, you will learn

 - DataJoint basics (~1 hour)
     - Create schemas/tables